Countdown games, and simulation on (succinct) one-counter nets: Basic Definitions

 For each $s\in\winareaE$, by $\rank(s)$ we denote (the unique) $\lambda$ such that $s\in W_\lambda$.
 A transition $s\gt{}\bar{s}$ is \emph{rank-reducing} if $\rank({s})>\rank(\bar{s})$.
 We note that for any $s\in\winareaE$ with $\rank(s)>0$ we have: if $s\in V_{\exists}$, then there is at least one rank-reducing transition $s\gt{}\bar{s}$ (in fact, $\rank(s)=\rank(\bar{s}){+}1$ in this case); if $s\in V_{\forall}$, then there is at least one transition $s\gt{}\bar{s}$ and all such transitions are rank-reducing.
 This entails that $\winareaE$ is the set of states from which Eve has a strategy that guarantees reaching (some state in) $\calT$ when Eve is choosing a next transition in Eve's states and Adam is choosing a next transition in Adam's states.

-\emph{Remark.} We are primarily interested in the games that have (at most) countably many states and are finitely branching (the sets $\{\bar{s}\mid s\gt{}\bar{s}\}$ are finite for all $s$).
+\begin{rem} We are primarily interested in the games that have (at most) countably many states and are finitely branching (the sets $\{\bar{s}\mid s\gt{}\bar{s}\}$ are finite for all $s$).
 In such cases we have $\rank(s)\in\Nat$ for each $s\in\winareaE$.
-We have again introduced the general definition for the purpose of the reduction in Section~\ref{sec:sketchreducereachsimul}.
+We have again introduced the general definition for the purpose of the reduction in Section~\ref{sec:sketchreducereachsimul}. \end{rem}